- Military Life Cycle

 Information and support for service members and their families.
 About the Call Center.

 After the death of a loved one, taxes might not be on your list of things to think about.
-However, your loved one may be entitled to certain benefits, including tax forgiveness.
+However, the government may entitle your loved one to certain benefits ─ including tax forgiveness.
 Here are answers to some common questions about tax liability and forgiveness.

-Tax liability is the entire sum of the money you pay annually in taxes to the federal government.
-This can be forgiven or refunded if a service member dies under any of the following circumstances:
+Tax liability is the entire sum of tax money you pay annually to the federal government.
+The government can forgive or refund the taxes if a service member dies under any of the following events: